gdalgas/netdnarws-net/README.md

 This is a Visual Studio 2012 project using .NET 4.5

-Make sure an obtain a proper account alias, consumer key, and consumer secret prior to using this library
+Make sure and obtain a proper account alias, consumer key, and consumer secret prior to using this library

 ## Usage